sijiezhu/NXP-Platoon-Control-Algorithm-Evaluation-Platform/README.md

 1. Compile the project and generate the executable.
 2. Copy the executable to the MK5 nodes.
 3. Generate the configuration files for each node, according to the parameters in the Makefile.
+4. Copy the configuration files to the MK5 nodes.
-4. Start the application in different nodes in the downstream direction (from the end to the leader).
+5. Start the application in different nodes in the downstream direction (from the end of the platoon to the leader).
-5. Retrieve the logs and the time difference data.
+6. Retrieve the logs and the time difference data.

 **Note 1**: The log files are automatically generated on different MK5s after each test, named after LogX, where 'X' is the platoon member ID the node is configured.